OxaPayBlog: Аналитика о криптоплатежных шлюзах

 This stage is about how crypto payments should enter your business, not who you use to process them.

-Before comparing providers, plugins, or platforms, you need to understand which integration approach makes sense for the way you sell and operate.
+Before comparing providers, plugins, or platforms, you need to understand which integration approach fits how you sell and operate.

 Start With Your Sales Flow, Not the Technology